9 Tips For Running In Hot Weather

 Stay safe and get the most from your running

-If you ran the London Marathon this year, you don’t need us to tell you how it feels to run in hot weather!
-Whether you’re racing, training, or simply enjoying the occasional run this summer, our 9 hot-weather rules will help you feel better (and run faster).
+Whether you are training or simply enjoying the occasional run, our 9 hot-weather rules will help you feel better (and run faster).

 #1 It’s OK To Scale Back

-You might like to run 5 times a week, but trying to stick to your schedule during a heatwave could do more harm than good.
-When the weather’s very hot, remember that it’s OK to replace some training runs with other forms of exercise like biking, swimming, walking, or an indoor exercise class.
+You might like to run 5 times a week, but trying to stick to your schedule during warmer weather could do more harm than good.
+When the weather’s very hot, remember that it’s OK to replace some training runs with other forms of exercise like biking, walking, or indoor exercise.
 Think about it this way: by reducing the amount of time you spend getting hot and dehydrated in the sun, you maximise your performance for the runs which really matter.
 When you do run, seek out shade and run on cooler surfaces like grass.